Greensboro, North Carolina: Geography

-The city of Greensboro lies among the rolling hills of North Carolina's Piedmont, midway between the state's Blue Ridge and Great Smoky Mountains to the west and the Atlantic beaches and Outer Banks to the east.
+The city of Greensboro was considered and more "geographically" designated as being in the western outskirts of the Eastern Half of North Carolina for several "time periods."
+In recent years, the city had become more "developed" in being in the overall center of North Carolina, also due to the growing Greensboro-High Point metropolitan area, which had become designated in the overall center of the state, alongside being one of the largest "hub centers" in the state.
+The city lies among the rolling hills of the Piedmont region of North Carolina, with the city located in the center of the state between the Blue Ridge and Great Smoky Mountains to the west and the Atlantic beaches and Outer Banks to the east.
 The view of Greensboro from its highest building—the Lincoln Financial tower, commonly known as the Jefferson-Pilot Building after its previous owner,—shows an expanse of shade trees in the city.

 Interstates 40, 73, and 85 intersect at Greensboro.
 Greensboro is 29 mi east of Winston-Salem, 54 mi west of Durham, 77 mi northwest of Raleigh, 90 mi northeast of Charlotte, and 201 mi southwest of Richmond, Virginia.